yieldly-finance/yieldly-deterministic-account-generator/README.md

 If you have this wallet imported in your system, you should be able to generate the same addresses to verify that the program works.

 ### GENERATING ACCOUNT MNEMONICS FROM EITHER DERIVATION MASTER KEY OR MNEMONIC
 Select option 4.
 Similar to the above option, you will then be asked to enter your mnemonic phrase or master key, followed by the index of where you would like to start (for more information, please go to the "How it works" section), for testing purposes, it is recommended that you start at index 1.
 Unlike generating account private keys, this example has been limited to producing 1 at a time.
-This is primarily for safety reasons for new users just wanting to learn how the system works without accidently exposing every mnemonic in their wallet.
+This is primarily for safety reasons for new users just wanting to learn how the system works without accidentally exposing every mnemonic in their wallet.

 If all your information is correct and in range, it should print a list of addresses as shown below: